BA (Hons) Urban and Environmental PlanningSouthwark Campus

-- A Level BCC or:
+- A Level BCC;

-- BTEC National Diploma MMM or:
+- BTEC National Diploma MMM;

-- Access to HE qualifications with 9 Distinctions and 36 Merits or:
+- Access to HE qualifications with 9 Distinctions and 36 Merits; or

 - Equivalent Level 3 qualifications worth 106 UCAS points

-- Applicants must hold 5 GCSEs A-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above).
+In addition, applicants must normally hold 5 GCSE at grade A-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above).